Drqg1234/DSAassignment2/README.md

 - **Operations**: Insert, Delete, Search
 - **Test Sizes**: 1_000, 10_000, 100_000

+## Implementation

+### AVL Tree
+- Basic node class with left and right children, with keys and height as data values
+- Balancing `O(logn)`: uses a balance factor to track height for each node (left - right)
+- Insertion `O(logn)`: recursively finds insertion points | updates heights and rebalances with 4 cases, double left, left right, double right, and right left
+- Deletion `O(logn)`: finds nodes in the same manner as a BST | handles 3 deletion cases, no children (simple deletion), one child (replace with that child), two children (replace with inorder successor) | rebalances after deletion is done
+- Search `O(logn)`: basic BST search algorithm

+### Splay Tree
+- Node class with left and right children, with keys and parent pointers as data
+- Insertion `O(logn)`: BST insertion | splays new node to the root using rotations | handles duplicates by splaying existing node
+- Deletion `O(logn)`: splays target to root node | 3 cases, no left child (replace with right tree), no right child (replace with left tree), two children (find max in left, splay to root, attach right tree)
+- Search `O(logn)`: BST search | found node, or last accessed in the case of not found, gets splayed to the top | uses the working set properly so that frequent accesses are faster

+### Chaining Hash Table
+- Stores the Key Value pairs in linked list buckets
+- Uses chaining to handle the hash collisions
+- Load factor set to .75 so the array resizes at 75% full
+- Doubles capacity when threshold is reached, halves when 25% full
+- Insertion `O(1)`: hashes key to find its bucket index | Key exists (updates value), or New key (adds to linked list) | triggers the resize function if the load factor is exceeded
+- Deletion `O(1)`: hashes to find bucket | removes entry from linked list if found | downsizes if table utilization goes below 25%
+- Search `O(1)`: hashes to find bucket | finds matching key in linked list | returns null if not found
+- Resizing `O(n)`: creates new table with either doubles or halved capacity | rehashes existing entries | mantains same key-to-value pair

+### Quadratic Probing Hash Table
+-

 ## Performance Results

 The results shown are the averages of 10 runs